apache/mynewt-site/docs/os/get_started/cross_tools.md

 sudo tar -xf ~/Downloads/openocd-bin-0.10.0-MacOS.tgz `
 ```
 <br>
-Step 4: Check the OpenOCD version you are using:
+Step 4: Check the OpenOCD version you are using.

 ```no-highlight
 $which openocd